grafana/mimir/docs/sources/configuration/config-file-reference.md

   # CLI flag: -distributor.ha-tracker.enable
   [enable_ha_tracker: <boolean> | default = false]

-  # Update the timestamp in the KV store for a given cluster/replica only after
+  # [advanced] Update the timestamp in the KV store for a given cluster/replica
-  # this amount of time has passed since the current stored timestamp.
+  # only after this amount of time has passed since the current stored
+  # timestamp.
   # CLI flag: -distributor.ha-tracker.update-timeout
   [ha_tracker_update_timeout: <duration> | default = 15s]

-  # Maximum jitter applied to the update timeout, in order to spread the HA
+  # [advanced] Maximum jitter applied to the update timeout, in order to spread
-  # heartbeats over time.
+  # the HA heartbeats over time.
   # CLI flag: -distributor.ha-tracker.update-timeout-jitter-max
   [ha_tracker_update_timeout_jitter_max: <duration> | default = 5s]

-  # If we don't receive any samples from the accepted replica for a cluster in
+  # [advanced] If we don't receive any samples from the accepted replica for a
-  # this amount of time we will failover to the next replica we receive a sample
+  # cluster in this amount of time we will failover to the next replica we
-  # from.
+  # receive a sample from.
 This value must be greater than the update timeout
   # CLI flag: -distributor.ha-tracker.failover-timeout
   [ha_tracker_failover_timeout: <duration> | default = 30s]